How Does the Child Behavior Checklist Work in Clinics?

 Child Behavior Checklist Scoring Overview

 It consists of using a scoring sheet wherein every different behavior is rated on the scale.
 These ratings will enable the experts to evaluate the emotional and behavioral health of a child.
-Each answer is given a score, and the overall score helps understand the child’s feelings and actions.
+Each answer is given a score, and therefore, the overall score helps understand the child’s feelings and actions.

 Child Behavior Checklist Scoring Interpretation